 Bind glyphosate and replace minerals

-Another study found that feeding chickens these nutrient-rich soil significantly helped reduce the amount of glyphosate in the birds’ tissues.
+A study found that feeding chickens binders significantly helped reduce the amount of glyphosate in the birds’ tissues.
 That included lowering glyphosate in their blood, liver, gut, heart, muscles, spleen, and lungs.
 (5, 60)

 Change your diet and lifestyle

 One of the top ways to reduce your exposure to glyphosate is by choosing organic foods instead of those grown conventionally.
 Organic foods aren’t allowed to be grown with man-made herbicides like glyphosate.